|

 writing about films.
 It also puts film art in the context of changes across history.
 Film

-Art first appeared in 1979 and is currently in its ninth edition, published
+Art first appeared in 1979 and is currently in its eleventh edition, published

 by McGraw-Hill.
 For more on our purposes in writing it, go